cisco/mindmeld/docs/source/blueprints/home_assistant.rst

    >>> conv.say('set alarm for 6am')
    ['Ok, I have set your alarm for 06:00:00.']

-The :meth:``say()`` method packages the input text in a :doc:`user request <../userguide/interface>` object and passes it to the Workbench :doc:`Application Manager <../userguide/application_manager>` to a simulate an external user interaction with the application.
+The :meth:``say()`` method packages the input text in a user request object and passes it to the Workbench Application Manager to a simulate an external user interaction with the application.
 It then outputs the textual part of the response sent by the application's dialogue manager.
 In the above example, we requested to set an alarm for 6am and the app responded, as expected, with a confirmation prompt of setting the alarm.

 You can also try out multi-turn dialogues: